 She even suggests using a dab of hot glue instead of ribbon or tape!
 Cheap and genius!!

-When I set out to look for some eraser gift tags, I thought of “We are going to make A LOT of mistakes this year.”
+When I set out to look for some eraser gift tags, I thought “We are going to make A LOT of mistakes this year.”
 (HA!)
 But then I stumbled upon this amazing idea from Aesthetic Outburst

-No printable tag needed!
+No printable tag necessary!
 But you will need an X-ACTO knife to cut a slice in each eraser.
 I couldn’t find her original blog post with directions but I am going to use some inferencing skills.

 You will need:

 -graph paper cut with a 1.5 inch width

 -Paper Mate Pink Pearl Erasers (12 for $5 —>here